Knife Sharpening Q&A

 Q: How do I know when my knives need sharpening?

-A: If you have difficulty slicing a ripe tomato, your knife must be sharpened.
-If you're slicing carrots and they pop off the cutting board, your blade is too thick behind the edge.
+A: If you have difficulty slicing a ripe tomato, your knife needs to be sharpened.
+If you're slicing carrots and they pop off the cutting board, your blade is too thick behind the edge, and needs professional attention.
 If you have to saw back and forth on the roast or onion you're slicing, your knives need help.
 If your knife won't cleanly cut paper, that's a great indicator that it needs sharpening.
 If the edge of your knife has visible nicks or chips, please bring it to me as soon as possible.

 Q: How can I get my knives sharpened?